skrastins58-source/CI-CD-Symphony/README.md

 # 🎼 CI/CD Symphony

 This project is a demonstration of a fully automated CI/CD pipeline using GitHub Actions.
-It includes jobs for metrics analysis, security scanning, Slack notifications, baseline updates, and preview deployments.
+It includes jobs for metrics analysis, security scanning, Slack notifications, baseline updates, and preview environments.

 ## 🚀 CI/CD Workflow